S3-working-group/s3-practical-guide/S3-practical-guide.md

 ### Effective Collaboration At Any Scale

--   **principles-based**: A coherent way for growing organizational integrity and developing a sociocractic and agile mindset
+-   **principles-based**: a coherent way for growing organizational integrity and developing a sociocractic and agile mindset
 -   **flexible**: adaptable patterns, independent and mutually reinforcing, to help you with all aspects of collaboration
 -   **free**: licensed under a Creative Commons Free Culture License